-Last Friday I had the great pleasure of delivering 2 half day workshops to a wonderful new client, Silverstein Properties.
+Last Friday I had the great pleasure of delivering 2 half-day workshops to a wonderful new client, Silverstein Properties.
 Silverstein Properties is a full-service real estate development, investment, and management firm based in New York.
 I fell in love with this client from our first conference call.
 My primary contact, Andrew, has a real spirit of service.
-He arranged interviews for me with the principal managers so that I could truly get to know the Silverstein culture, goals and challenges.
+He arranged interviews for me with the principal managers so that I could indeed get to know the Silverstein culture, goals and challenges.
 He meticulously worked behind the scenes on so many levels to help me be great.

 During my stay in New York City, Silverstein gave me super impressive accommodations in a corporate apartment.
-The apartment deco was just fantastic and it felt like home away from home.
+The apartment deco was just fantastic, and it felt like home away from home.
 I stayed at the corporate apartment the night before my workshops.
 During a break during the morning workshop, the head of Corporate Housing, Katrina, asked me how my stay had been.
 I told her how much I loved the apartment layout, interior design, amenities, concierge, and location.
 Katrina asked a few follow-up questions to ensure that my expectations had been met and exceeded.
 There was one little problem I experienced.
 I couldn’t get wifi.
-I was hesitant to tell Katrina because everything else was so amazing and I didn’t want to “complain” about this one little thing.
+I was hesitant to tell Katrina because everything else was so fantastic and I didn’t want to “complain” about this one little thing.

 The first WOW.
 Katrina could tell I had something to share.

 Katrina picked up on my body language or hesitation and probed politely until finally, I told her about the wifi issue.
 She apologized genuinely and assured me she’d have the wifi taken care of before I got back to my apartment.
 Her response made me feel good about giving her the feedback.

 The second WOW.
 My problem was fixed at lightning speed.